jotterson/sbom-validator/README.md

 ## What's Here

-* bootstrapper.py -- create the initial SBOM.
+* `bootstrapper.py` -- create the initial SBOM.
 Though this could be used later in the build process (e.g. post-build) that is not the intention.
 The use case for this utility is to run it once, then edit the SBOM file as the dependencies change.
+* `sbom-editor.py` -- a simple TUI edit tool allows the "BUILD OUTPUT" option to be set on SBOM files.
+Perhaps more features will be added later, this is what I needed right now.
-* validator.py -- this validates an application's files on disk by comparing file presence and sha256 hash values.
+* `validator.py` -- this validates an application's files on disk by comparing file presence and sha256 hash values.
 Missing/extra files are detected and reported, as are hash mis-matches.

 ## Caveats